Why Do I Feel Unworthy of Love

 The moment your mind starts asking, “Did I do something wrong?” or “What does this mean about me?”

 That awareness gives you a choice.
 Without it, the pattern runs automatically.
+You cannot change a pattern that you only notice after it has already taken over the conversation in your mind.

 2. Question the meaning you are assigning to situations